 The program contains a number of courses requiring a solid background in engineering, mathematics, physics, or science so that participants are able to demonstrate the skills required for the management of complex engineering projects, products, and services within a typical engineering organization.

-One Reference — You will need to initiate the process through the online application by entering the name and email address of the reference.
-Upon submission of your application, an email will be sent to the recommender requesting them to complete a brief online recommendation regarding your commitment for success in an online program.
-Please inform the recommender they must submit the form in order for your application to be complete.
+Reference (1) — you will need to initiate the process through the online application by entering the name and email address of one references.
+Upon submission of your application, an email will be sent to each reference requesting they complete a brief online recommendation regarding your commitment for success in an online program.
+Please inform all recommenders they must submit the form in order for your application to be complete.

 Résumé — Upload a one- to two-page résumé highlighting your full-time employment and/or military experience to the online application.

 Statement of Purpose — A one-page statement of intent outlining your personal career goals and reasons for wanting to enroll in the program.
 This statement should be specific and include information about short- and long-term goals and how enrolling in the program may help achieve them.
 The statement of intent also offers applicants the opportunity to demonstrate writing and communication skills, specify examples of leadership, and provide pertinent information that will assist the committee in selecting candidates who can benefit from and contribute to the engineering management program.

 Start Your Application

 You can begin your online application at any time.
 Your progress within the online application system will be saved as you go, allowing you to return at any point as you gather additional information and required materials.